 UW Laboratory Medicine and Pathology participates in the Hawaii Trusted Testing Partner program.
 Please refer to these frequently asked questions regarding Hawaii's Safe Travels program: https://hawaiicovid19.com/travel/faqs.

 COVID-19 molecular testing performed at specific collection sites will be accepted for entrance to the state of Hawaii.
 All UW test methods are nucleic acid amplification tests (NAATs) and are accepted by the Trusted Testing Partner program.
 However, not all collection sites utilize our QR code system to deliver results via the Hawaii-approved form so refer to the list below for approved locations.
 If you have received a QR code to access your results then you will be able to provide your results on the state-approved form.

 It is the responsibility of the traveler to schedule testing such that results are received prior to departure to Hawaii.
+Hawaii's requirement is that the sample be collected 72 hours prior to departure (the date of collection is listed on the form, not the result date).
 Any traveler who does not have their result prior to departure will be required to quarantine in Hawaii.
-Results may take up to 72 hours to be returned.
+Once the sample is collected at a testing site, results may take up to 48 hours to be returned.